SDPB Arts

 How do you make them a part of the work?

-Are you gonna feel defeated and spend a lot of time just looking at it as something that's, you know, impossible to overcome?
+Are you going to feel defeated and spend a lot of time just looking at it as something that's, you know, impossible to overcome?

-I can wipe it off or I can merge it in somehow to this work of art."
+Are you going to be able to remind yourself like, hey, it's just paint, I can wipe it off, or I can merge it in some how to this work of art.

-So it's important really for any person, especially young artists, to start thinking about, like, how do you become aware of what a mistake might be to you?
+So it's important really for, for any person, especially young artists, to start thinking about, like how do you become aware of what a mistake might be to you?

-(serene music continues) I think it took time for me to realize that what would be the most special power that I can apply to art making was nothing that was ever truly achieved elsewhere.
+I think it took time for me to realize, that what would be the most special power to that I can apply to art making was nothing that was ever truly achieved elsewhere.

 It was always where I was from.